giuseppedeg/Annotation_correction_tool/README.md

 ## Run the Application

 ### Windows
-If you are using a Windows machine, you can run the application by executing the `run.bat` file.
+If you are using a Windows machine, you can run the application by executing the `run_windows.bat` file.

+### MacOS or Linux-based
+If you are using a MacOS or Linux machine, you can run the application by executing the `run_unix.sh` file.

-### Other Operating System
+### All Operating System
-For other operating systems, open a terminal in the folder containing all the files of the tool and run the following command:
+If you prefer not tu use bash file, this proicedure works for all operating systems.
+Open a terminal in the folder containing all the files of the tool and run the following command:
 ```terminal
 python3 -m http.server 5500
 ```